Personal Guarantee for Loan (UK)

 The legal framework for personal guarantees in England and Wales is primarily governed by the Statute of Frauds 1677.
 Section 4 of that Act provides that a guarantee — defined as a 'special promise to answer for the debt, default or miscarriage of another person' — must be in writing and signed by the guarantor (or by a person lawfully authorised by the guarantor) to be enforceable.
 An oral promise to guarantee another person's debt has no legal effect in England and Wales.
 This writing requirement distinguishes a guarantee from an indemnity: an indemnity is a primary obligation that does not need to satisfy the Statute of Frauds formality requirements, although in practice both guarantees and indemnities are documented in writing.

 Personal guarantees are most commonly used in commercial lending.
-When a bank or private lender advances money to a limited company or LLP, the lender will typically require the company's directors or shareholders to provide personal guarantees, ensuring that even if the company becomes insolvent and cannot repay the loan, the individuals behind the company remain personally liable.
+When a bank or private lender advances money to a limited company or LLP, the lender will typically require the company's directors or shareholders to provide personal guarantees, confirming that even if the company becomes insolvent and cannot repay the loan, the individuals behind the company remain personally liable.
 For sole traders or partnerships borrowing money, the business owners are already personally liable for business debts, so a separate guarantee is less commonly required.

 English law has developed significant protections for guarantors, particularly non-commercial guarantors such as spouses or partners who guarantee a relative's business debt.
-The House of Lords decision in Royal Bank of Scotland v Etridge (No 2) [2001] UKHL 44 established that where a creditor has reason to believe that a guarantee was obtained by undue influence (for example, where a spouse guarantees a partner's business loan), the creditor must take reasonable steps to ensure the guarantor received independent legal advice.
+The House of Lords decision in Royal Bank of Scotland v Etridge (No 2) [2001] UKHL 44 established that where a creditor has reason to believe that a guarantee was obtained by undue influence (for example, where a spouse guarantees a partner's business loan), the creditor must take reasonable steps to confirm the guarantor received independent legal advice.
 Failure to do so may render the guarantee voidable and unenforceable.

 A well-drafted personal guarantee also addresses the distinction between a guarantee and an indemnity.
-Including both in the same document ensures that the creditor has maximum protection: even if the underlying loan agreement is subsequently found to be void or unenforceable (for example, because it failed to comply with the Consumer Credit Act 1974), the indemnity remains enforceable as a freestanding primary obligation.
+Including both in the same document confirms that the creditor has maximum protection: even if the underlying loan agreement is subsequently found to be void or unenforceable (for example, because it failed to comply with the Consumer Credit Act 1974), the indemnity remains enforceable as a freestanding primary obligation.

 When Do You Need a Personal Guarantee for Loan (UK)?